-All of this is why I am sitting in Danvers, the true origins of the Salem, Massachusetts witchery.
+All of this is why I am sitting in Danvers, the true origins of the Salem, Massachusetts, witchery.
 My planning for this trip began exactly one week ago, where my only thought was to fly to a colder state.
-Cooler weather anywhere is better than the normal 110 degrees in an Austin September.
-That’s when I remembered how I was chased away from this northeastern trek during the 2015 sabbatical, when Hurricane Joaquin swept by me and Gatita in Kitty Hawk on the Outer Banks, stalling my plans to drive these New England states.
+Cooler weather anywhere is better than the normal 110 degrees in Austin’s September.
+That’s when I remembered how I was chased away from this northeastern trek during the 2015 sabbatical, when Hurricane Joaquin swept by Gatita and me in Kitty Hawk on the Outer Banks, stalling my plans to drive across these New England states.

 In dedication to Allan William Hook, September 3rd 2013

 he sought her presence in the trackless wild